 Quick answer

-No. Form 8802 is the application/request path, Pay.gov is a customer-controlled payment or upload surface for eligible steps, and Form 6166 is the IRS-issued residency certification after IRS review.
-Tax Paperwork does not upload, pay, mail, fax, monitor, or issue Form 6166.
+No. Form 8802 is the application/request path, Pay.gov is a customer-controlled payment and upload surface, and Form 6166 is the IRS-issued residency certification after IRS review.
+IRS instructions say the Pay.gov-uploaded Form 8802 copy validates payment only; Tax Paperwork does not upload, pay, monitor, or issue Form 6166.

-This page is education-only and not tax, legal, accounting, filing, payment, mailing, faxing, upload, confirmation, or representation advice.
+This page is for orientation and not tax, legal, accounting, filing, payment, mailing, faxing, upload, confirmation, or representation advice.
 IRS.gov and current official instructions control Form 8802 mechanics.

 What to check next